Rajasthan Atomic Power Station: Current status

 Unit 1 was placed under permanent shutdown and is to be decommissioned.
-Units 2 through 6 are currently operational.
+Units 2 through 7 are currently operational.

 Unit 7 achieved criticality on 19 September 2024.
 On 17 March 2025, RAPS 7 was connected to the grid for the first time.
 This step was taken after clearance from the AERB.
-It came online for commercial operation on 15 April 2025.
+It came online for commercial operation on 15 April 2025, though still in the power ascension testing process and only achieved full rated power of 700 MW on 10 February 2026.

+NPCIL reported in a video uploaded on its official YouTube channel that hot functional testing had begun on Unit 8 in February 2026.